Dorcupi/ElementalSuits/README.md

 2. Depending of if you have already created your world or if you are currently creating do one of the listed things
 - If you have already created the world, head to the directory of your world (on Windows it would be %appdata%/.minecraft/saves/"world name"/) and head to the datapacks folder.
 Place the zip inside the folder and then open Minecraft and run the world.
 - If you are creating the world, head to the "More" tab at the top and then select Datapacks.
 Then upload the datapack and enable it.
-Then open Minecraft and run the world
+Then open the world

 If you did everything correctly, you should be able to run the following command to get books on how to craft the armor suits.